Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Experiments

-\textbf{Model Training:} Our 1.3B LDM ($f_{\bm{\theta}_{\text{id}}}$), finetuned from a T2I model, is first pre-trained on its in-distribution dataset for 500K iterations (AdamW optimizer, 1e-4 LR, cosine decay) using a batch size of 32 on 32 TPUv5p chips.
-The LEGO adaptation phase then fine-tunes this model for 20K iterations (AdamW optimizer, 5e-5 LR) using a batch size of 32 on 32 TPUv5p chips.
+Our base restoration model ($f_{\bm{\theta}_{id}}$) is a 1.3B parameter Latent Diffusion Model (LDM).
+While 1.3B is large, it remains highly efficient relative to the massive 12B foundation model.
+It is first pre-trained on its in-distribution dataset for 500K iterations.
+The GMD adaptation process then operates in two offline phases.
+Phase 1 (unsupervised pseudo-target generation) takes approximately $\sim$3 hours on 4 TPUv5p chips.
+Phase 2 (knowledge distillation / fine-tuning) takes approximately $\sim$4 hours on 32 TPUv5p chips.
+This tractable, one-time offline cost completely eliminates any test-time computational overhead, allowing the baseline model to adapt to new domains with zero added inference latency.

-\textbf{Oracle implementation:} The pseudo-target generation (Sec.~\ref{sec:stage1}) uses a 13B pre-trained FLUX.1.dev~\cite{flux2024} Rectified Flow model as the generative prior.
+\textbf{Teacher Model Details:} The pseudo-target generation (Sec.~\ref{sec:stage1}) uses a 12B pre-trained FLUX.1.dev~\cite{flux2024} Rectified Flow model as the generative prior.
 We solve the forward (inversion) and reverse (generation) ODEs with an Euler solver with $N=50$ steps, classifier-free guidance ($w=3.5$), and attention injection~\cite{wang2025taming} to improve content preservation.